duncdrum/cbdb-data/doc/function-doc.md

 * many nianhaos aren't transliterated hence $NH-py
 *  ``DYNASTIES`` contains both translations and transliterations: e.g. 'NanBei Chao' but 'Later Shu (10 states) more normalization *yay*
-*  make 10states a ``@type`` ?
+*  make 10 states a ``@type`` ?

 ### cal:custo-date-point
-tricky with the data at hand, consequently not called by other function whenever possible. long run switch to CCDB date authority since that also covers korean and japanese dates.
+Tricky with the data at hand, consequently not called by other function whenever possible. long-run switch to CCDB date authority since that also covers Korean and Japanese dates.

 #### TODO
-* getting to a somehwhat noramlized useful representation of Chinese Reign dates is tricky.
-Inconsinsten pinyin for Nianhao creates ambigous and ugly dates.
+* Getting to a somewhat normalized useful representation of Chinese Reign dates is tricky.
+Inconsistent pinyin for Nianhao creates ambiguous and ugly dates.
 * handle ``//no:c_dy[. = 0]`` stuff
 * add ``@period`` with ``#d42`` ``#R123``
 * find a way to prevent empty attributes more and better logic FTW